 by Major John Spencer

-Editor’s Note: This is another excellent article from Major John Spencer at the Modern War Institute (MWI).
-This article was originally posted on the Modern War Blog, where you can read Major Spencer’s biography and see what qualifies him to write an article like this.
+This is another excellent article from Major John Spencer at the Modern War Institute (MWI).
+This article was originally posted on the Modern War Blog, where you can read Major Spencer’s biography and see what qualifies him to write on this subject.
 While there, you can also check out other great articles by him and MWI’s many contributors.
-The views expressed in this article are the author’s, and are not an official position of the US Army or the Modern War Institute.
+The views expressed in this article are the author’s and are not an official position of the U.S. Army or the Modern War Institute.
+This first appeared in The Havok Journal on December 7, 2018.

 Ranger Instructors do not teach leadership.
 Leadership is not why the course was created and it is not why over half who try to complete it fail to do so.
 The course is a small-unit tactics course for dismounted infantry.
 To say otherwise is a disservice to potential Ranger students; being a great leader is important in the Army, but is not on its own sufficient to earn the Ranger tab.